 Growing Conditions for North Pole Arborvitae

-The shrub is suited to growing zones 3-7.
+The shrub is suited to growing zones 3 through 7.
 Grow it in full to partial sun and in a well-drained but adequately-watered soil.
 In hot climates, it will profit from a bit of shade.
 North Pole arborvitae tolerates pollution, suggesting it could be a good street tree, as long as the area isn't especially prone to high winds.
 A further argument for this use is its resistance to winter burn, a problem that plagues arborvitae, generally speaking.
 It is all too common to encounter an arborvitae suffering browning in its leaves due to harsh winter conditions.

 North Pole arborvitae is considered a "needled" evergreen, as opposed to a "broadleaf" (or "broad-leaved") evergreen.
-But if pine needles, for example, come to mind when you hear "needled," you may be taken aback by arborvitae's leaves.
+If pine needles, for example, come to mind when you hear "needled," you may be taken aback by arborvitae's leaves.
 The leaves are scaly and are grouped in flattened sprays.
 They're not pointy and don't resemble pins, making "needles" something of a misnomer.

 More on the Names